-Premier Chou En-lai holds a reception to welcome a delegation of minority nationalities from Southwest China ways are unified.
+Premier Chou En-lai holds a reception to welcome a delegation of minority nationalities from Southwest China.

 Chinese and foreign pressmen investigating American germ warfare in Northeast China see two American aircraft drop germ-laden feathers in the area of Liutaokou.